proximax-storage/xpx-chain-devportal-docs/docs/guides/overview.md

 ## Network

 - [Setting up your workstation](../getting-started/setting-up-workstation.md)
-  This first guide will walk you through a step-by-step installation of the required tools to start developing on Sirius-Chain.
+  This first guide will walk you through a step-by-step installation of the required tools to start developing on Sirius Chain.

 - [Writing your first application](../getting-started/writing-first-application.md)
-  Write an real application using Sirius-Chain technology.
+  Write an real application using Sirius Chain technology.

 ## Transfer Transaction